 Completion of the signal system is progressing well.
 Once the new signal equipment is in place, the system must be electrically connected or "cut over" to the new equipment.
 A total of seven (7) signal cutovers remain, each typically involving numerous signals and control points.
 A control point (CP) is a named location where tracks merge or cross.
 The JPB expects to complete all remaining signal cutovers in late 2023.
 Early completion of the signal cutovers is incentivized (See Table 6) in the global settlement.
 The final cutover in Segment 2 was completed in mid-December 2022.
 Segment 3 Phase 4, the first cutover in Segment 3, was completed the weekend of February 18, 2023.
-The next major cutover will be Segment 3, Phases 1, 2, and 3 in the communities of Palo Alto, Mountain

-View, and Sunnyvale.
-The cutover is scheduled for April 17 - May 1, 2023.
+The last cutover in Segment 3, Phases 1, 2, and 3 which included the communities of Palo Alto, Mountain View, and Sunnyvale was completed during the period April 17 - May 1, 2023.
 Table 1 shows the proposed dates for the completion of the remaining signal cutovers.